edwinksl/ZotPlus.github.io/support.md

 * You can send off an error report for a specific collection or (selection of) items that fails to export by selecting those, right-clicking and choosing `Report ZotPlus Errors`

 That in itself will in many cases give me what I need.
-Don't forget to copy the generated public ID to paste it into the github issue; you cannot call it up later (although you can just so it again).
+Don't forget to copy the generated ID to paste it into the github issue; you cannot call it up later (although you can just so it again).
 Still, if you want a faster fix:

 * **Please include *specifics* of what doesn't work**.
 I use this plugin every day myself, so "it doesn't work" is trivially